-Credit lines are revolving accounts similar to credit cards, and are comparable to other types of funding like installment loans.
+A credit line is a revolving account similar to a biz credit card, and are comparable to other types of funding like installment loans.
 Oftentimes, lines of credit are unsecured, much the same as credit cards are.
-There are some credit lines which are secured, and as a result easier to qualify for
+There are some credit lines which are secured, and as a result easier to qualify for.

 There are two main forms of SBA loans you can generally get.
 One kind is called CAPLines.
-There are really five forms of CAPLines that can work for your business.
+There are really a few forms of CAPLines that can work for your business.

-You can get approved for up to $350,000.
+You can get approval for up to $350,000.
 Interest rates differ, with SBA allowing banks to charge as much as 6.5% over their base rate.
 Loans above $25,000 will necessitate collateral.